-As the first month of the new year draws to a close, you’re likely to start re-examining wh.
-If you’re like a whopping 90% (a shocking but true statistic) of American resolution-makers, you might not be doing so great with yours.
-New Year’s resolutions generally fall into a few broad categories: health goals, career goals, personal goals.
-We’ve got some advice, tools, and apps to guide you on how to stick to your goals in 2019.
+As the new year fast approaches, you're likely thinking of how to make the next year better.
+If you’re like a whopping 90% (a shocking but true statistic) of American resolution-makers, you might not do so great with yours.
+New Year's resolutions generally fall into a few broad categories: health goals, career goals, personal goals.
+We’ve got some advice, tools, and apps to guide you on how to stick to your goals in the new year.

 Apps, Extensions, & Products